Mushtaq Mohammad

 Mushtaq Mohammad PP (Urdu: مشتاق محمد; born 22 November 1943) is a Pakistani cricket coach and former cricketer who played in 57 Tests and 10 ODIs from 1959 to 1979.
 A right-handed batsman and a leg-spinner, he is one of the most successful Pakistani all-rounders and went on to captain his country in nineteen Test matches.
 He was the first and to date only Pakistani to score a century and take five wickets in an innings in the same test match twice.
+He was the Coach of the squad which finished as runners-up at the 1999 Cricket World Cup.

-He was one of the five Mohammad brothers, four of whom played cricket for Pakistan.
-Mushtaq recently coached the United States national cricket team, but has returned to cricket commentary for Pakistani television.
+Mushtaq was one of the five Mohammad brothers, four of whom (Wazir, Sadiq, Hanif and Mushtaq himself) played Test cricket for Pakistan, as did Hanif's son Shoaib.
+Another brother Raees was once twelfth man for Pakistan.
+Mushtaq's mother Ameer Bee was a national badminton champion in pre-independence British India.

+Mushtaq coached the United States national cricket team.
+He also did cricket commentary for Pakistani television for many years.

 Early life

 Born in Junagadh in what would become a border region of India with Pakistan, Mushtaq as a child attended the Church Mission High School in Karachi.

 First-class cricket

 Mushtaq began his first class career at the age of 13 years and 41 days, scoring 87 and taking 5 for 28 on debut.
 He played for Karachi and Pakistan International Airlines at home and went on to represent Northamptonshire in county cricket from 1966 to 1977, scoring more than 1,000 runs in every season.
 In both 1967 and 1971 he stayed with the county during Pakistan tours of England, playing for the touring side only in Test matches and a few other fixtures.

 Mushtaq captained Northamptonshire between 1975 and 1977, and in 1976 led the side to victory in the Gillette Cup, the county's first-ever trophy, and to second place in the County Championship, equalling its best-ever position.
 But his captaincy ended in some controversy.
 According to Wisden, Mushtaq resigned, claiming that his future had not been made clear and that there were rumours – which turned out to be true – that former captain Jim Watts was to be reappointed for 1978.
 Mushtaq had in any case signed for World Series Cricket in Australia, but there were harsh words from the county's chairman about dressing room politics and Mushtaq did not play for Northants again.

 He scored 72 hundreds in a 502-game first-class career.
 Mushtaq was the first Pakistani to score 25,000 first-class runs, ending up with 31,091, more than half of them for Northamptonshire.
 His record included a highest score of 303 not out.
 As a wrist-spinner, he bowled the legbreak, googly and flipper.